-information notice, for a decision, means a written notice stating the followinginfringement notice penalty means for the purpose of Local Law No. 5 (Parking) 2011, an infringement notice fine under the State Penalties Enforcement Act 1999.
+infringement notice penalty means for the purpose of Local Law No. 5 (Parking) 2011, an infringement notice fine under the State Penalties Enforcement Act 1999.

-- (a) the decision; and - (b) the reasons for the decision; and install means construct, make, mark, place or erect, or affix to or paint on any surface or structure, and repair, maintain, manage and control.
+install means construct, make, mark, place or erect, or affix to or paint on any surface or structure, and repair, maintain, manage and control.